MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/buffer-descriptions-for-i-o-control-codes.md

 ## METHOD_BUFFERED

-For this transfer type, IRPs supply a pointer to a buffer at **Irp-&gt;AssociatedIrp.SystemBuffer**.
+For this transfer type, IRPs supply a pointer to a buffer at **Irp->AssociatedIrp.SystemBuffer**.
 This buffer represents both the input buffer and the output buffer that are specified in calls to [**DeviceIoControl**](/windows/win32/api/ioapiset/nf-ioapiset-deviceiocontrol) and **IoBuildDeviceIoControlRequest**.
 The driver transfers data out of, and then into, this buffer.

 For input data, the buffer size is specified by **Parameters.DeviceIoControl.InputBufferLength** in the driver's [**IO_STACK_LOCATION**](/windows-hardware/drivers/ddi/wdm/ns-wdm-_io_stack_location) structure.
 For output data, the buffer size is specified by **Parameters.DeviceIoControl.OutputBufferLength** in the driver's **IO_STACK_LOCATION** structure.